-integration and scaleablity, and dynamic responses to changes in requirements and technologies.
-Computer and Banking, like other electronic business systems is complex, large-scale, and mission-critical.
+Review Neutral, Counter-productive and Other responsibility controls like other electronic business systems is complex, large-scale, and mission-critical.
 Organizations should start with new Web technologies and e-commerce functionality and combine them with the design, development and implementation of management practices that have been proven successful for other types of large-scale, complex, mission-critical systems.